Skip to main content

 }

-function handleOrderCompleted(order) {
+function handleTransactionCompleted(transaction) {

 // Update your database

-db.orders.update(order.id, { status: 'completed' });
+db.transactions.update(transaction.id, { status: 'completed' });

 // Notify the user

-sendNotification(order.customerId, 'Your crypto purchase is complete!');
+sendNotification(transaction.customerId, 'Your crypto purchase is complete!');

 }